microsoft/rust-for-dotnet-devs/src/linq/index.md

 Rust does not offer anything like C#'s query syntax.
 It has methods, called _[adapters]_ in Rust terms, over iterable types and therefore directly comparable to chaining of methods in C#.
-However, whlie rewriting an imperative loop as LINQ code in C# is often beneficial in expressivity, robustness and composability, there is a trade-off with performance.
+However, while rewriting an imperative loop as LINQ code in C# is often beneficial in expressivity, robustness and composability, there is a trade-off with performance.
 Compute-bound imperative loops _usually_ run faster because they can be